bimalabs/skeleton/docs/custom_action.md

 We add new `Done` service with `/api/v1/todos/{id}/done` as path and use `POST` HTTP method

-- Update generated code using `task generate` and refresh your browser
+- Update generated code using `bima generate` and refresh your browser

 ![Custom Action](../assets/custom-action.png)